Dear Graduates,

 Dr. Christopher Meyer, Dean

-Outstanding graduating students are selected each year for special recognition at commencement.
+Outstanding graduating students are selected each year for special recognition at

 Dean's Medalists